Member Organizations

 Regulation of Accountancy Profession

-In Türkiye, the accountancy profession is regulated by law, specifically under Professional Law No. 3568 on Certified Public Accountancy and Sworn-in Certified Public Accountancy, enacted in 1989.
-This legislation defines and governs two primary categories of accounting professionals: Certified Public Accountants (CPA) and Sworn-In Certified Public Accountants (Sworn-In CPA).
+The accountancy profession in Türkiye is regulated by law under Professional Law No. 3568 on Certified Public Accountancy and Sworn-in Certified Public Accountancy of 1989, as amended.
+The law establishes the legal framework for the regulation, licensing, and oversight of the profession and recognizes two protected professional designations: Certified Public Accountant (CPA) and Sworn-in Certified Public Accountant (Sworn-in CPA).

-Meanwhile, under the Professional Law No. 3658, TÜRMOB is authorized to (i) monitor compliance with initial and continuing professional development requirements for its members; (ii) translate and monitor ethical requirements; and (iii) investigate and discipline members for breach of rules and professional standards.
-KGK delegated the authority to conduct quality assurance (QA) reviews of non-public interest entities (PIEs) to TÜRMOB, under its oversight.
-All other TÜRMOB activities are subject to oversight by the Ministry of Treasury and Finance.
+Under Professional Law No. 3568, TÜRMOB is responsible for monitoring compliance with initial and continuing professional development requirements for its members; supporting implementation of professional and ethical standards; and operating investigation and disciplinary procedures for breaches of professional obligations applicable to its members.
+KGK has also delegated authority to TÜRMOB to conduct quality assurance reviews of audits of certain non-public interest entities under KGK oversight arrangements.
+TÜRMOB’s activities are subject to oversight by the Ministry of Treasury and Finance.

 -